What is a SSL certificate?

 Using an SSL-certificate is like using a recommended envelope for sending your private information through the mail.
 Imagine sending your credit card information and signature to a company on the back of a postcard, that is how information is normally transferred over the internet.
 By using an SSL-certificate you put the postcard into an envelope and send it recommended so only the recipient can see what you wrote.

-IT is important to note that an encrypted website needs it's own port and IP-address, though it has become possible to circumvent this through Server Name Indication (SNI).
-SNI is most often being used to have multiple independent websites on the same port to save money, however there is still clients that doesn't support SNI, which is why we recommend that each certificate has it's own IP/port.
+IT is important to note that an encrypted website needs its own port and IP-address, though it has become possible to circumvent this through Server Name Indication (SNI).
+SNI is most often being used to have multiple independent websites on the same port to save money, however, there are still clients that don't support SNI, which is why we recommend that each certificate has its own IP/port.

 Limitations of SSL-certificates